Sustainability-related Disclosure

 In addition, in order to systematically promote sustainability, the Asset Manager has established the Sustainability Promotion Committee, which is chaired by the Representative Director and consists of all general managers, full-time directors, the Asset Manager’s Compliance and Risk Management Officer, and Internal Audit Officer, and the Sustainability Practical Committee, which is composed of the practitioners of each Asset Manager department.

 Proportion of investments ADR offers financial products which promote environmental or social characteristics, but does not have sustainable investments as its objective.
 ADR primarily invests in residential buildings located in major cities all over Japan.
-As of January 31, 2024, 31.4% of the properties in the portfolio were Eligible Green Assets (defined below), and 68.6% were nonqualified assets, in each case based on gross floor area.
+As of July 31, 2024, 32.0% of the properties in the portfolio were Eligible Green Assets (defined below), and 68.0% were nonqualified assets, in each case based on gross floor area.
 We aim to increase the proportion of Eligible Green Assets in ADR’s portfolio to 30% or higher by FY2030 based on gross floor area.

 Monitoring of environmental or social characteristics In order to periodically monitor and track our performance on environmental or social characteristics, we use the indicators such as (i) environmental initiatives such as reduction of energy consumption, reduction of GHG emissions, water saving and waste management; (ii) environmental certifications such as DBJ Green Building Certification, CASBEE Certification and BELS Certification; (iii) GRESB Real Estate Rating; (iv) expression of support for the TCFD recommendations; and (v) sustainable procurement initiatives, each as further described below.